ictnlp/ComSpeech/README.md

 ```

 > [!Note]
-> To run inference, you need to download the pretrained VCTK_V1 vocoder from [this link](https://drive.google.com/drive/folders/1vJlfkwR7Uyheq2U5HrPnfTm-tzwuNuey) and place it in the `hifi-gan/` directory.
+> To run inference, you need to download the pretrained HiFi-GAN vocoder from [this link](https://drive.google.com/drive/folders/1vJlfkwR7Uyheq2U5HrPnfTm-tzwuNuey) and place it in the `hifi-gan/` directory.

 ### ComSpeech-ZS (Zero-shot Learning)